Input data sources for Decision

 When using data or connection assets for tabular data, use

-as the data-identifier extension in the id
+.csv as the data-identifier extension in the id field, regardless

 of the asset type.
 The data-connector makes the necessary transformations, so that you can load data